-We have now opened a new round of funding for applications from communities and individuals.
-The closing date for this round of award applications will be 10 September.
+We have now opened a new round of funding for applications from community projects.
+The closing date for this round of award applications will be 29 October.

 1) Projects which are based on electric guitars and/or ukuleles.
-We are inviting groups in need of electric guitars and/or ukuleles to apply for some very special instruments.
+We are inviting groups in need of guitars (electric only, no amplifiers included) and/or ukuleles to apply for some very special instruments.
 (NB – no cash will be awarded in this category)

 All these awards will acknowledge the challenges Covid has brought to nearly all music makers and educators and recognise the vital role music plays in uniting communities and improving wellbeing.

 For more information about these awards please visit Submittable.
 Please remember to read our eligibility criteria before applying.
 If you have any queries about this round of funding then please contact firstname.lastname@example.org

 Music for All supports every type of music maker from community groups and schools, to experienced musicians and aspirational individuals picking up an instrument for the first time.

 We provide grants and awards to meet their musical needs, supporting anyone with limited access to music or restricted financial capability.

 See our impact stories below to learn more about those who have already benefitted from Music for All support.
 Their stories are inspirational and provide valuable insights into how Music for All is creating more music makers.